The first step in shopping for auto insurance is to decide on the types

 Most insurance companies write auto policies by assigning prospective customers

-to a tier depending on their driving and credit records.
-When dealing
+to tiers determined by their driving and credit records.
+When dealing with

 If you have so many accidents or violations that it is difficult for you

-to qualify for coverage, you have the right to get insurance through the
+to qualify for coverage, you are entitled to buy insurance through the

-states assigned risk plan (discussed below).
-Rates in the assigned risk
+states assigned risk plan.
+Rates in the assigned risk plan are often triple

-You will want to consider price in relation to the quality of service you
+Consider price in relation to the quality of service companies provide,

 Our Survey of Policyholders

-We surveyed CHECKBOOK and Consumer Reports magazine subscribers and collected
+We asked area consumers (primarily CHECKBOOK and Consumer Reports subscribers)

-superior for simplicity of claim procedures, adequacy
+adequate, or superior for simplicity of claim procedures, adequacy

 of claim payment, and other elements of service.
 Our Ratings Tables

 show what percentage of policyholders rated each company superior on

-each of these elements.
+each element.

-customers.
 (For a further description of our policyholder survey and

-how its results and our other research results should be interpreted, click
+how its results and our other research results should be interpreted, here.)

 Asking the Experts: Auto Body Shops